pazlabgit/feeding_freq_2020/README.md

 # feeding_freq_2021

-The following repository can be used to recreate results presented in the manuscript "Influence of industry standard feeding frequencies on behavioral patterns and rumen and fecal bacterial communities in Holstein and Jersey cows" by V. M. De La Guardia-Hidrogo and H. A. Paz.
+The following repository can be used to recreate results presented in the following manuscript:
+De La Guardia-Hidrogo VM, Paz HA, (2021).
+Influence of industry standard feeding frequencies on behavioral patterns and rumen and fecal bacterial communities in Holstein and Jersey cows.
+PLOS ONE.
+16(3): e0248147. https://doi.org/10.1371/journal.pone.0248147

 Analysis was done as follows:
 ```